Hong Kong Tax System: What Fund Managers Need to Know

 Net total income

-For the full list of allowable deductions and allowances please refer to
+For the full list of allowable deductions and allowances please refer to this.

 Owners of land or properties in Hong Kong are subject to Property Tax.
 This tax in Hong Kong is computed at the standard rate of 15% chargeable to the net assessable value of the property.
-The net assessable value of the property is the amount of actual income less
+The net assessable value of the property is the amount of actual income less allowances/deductions.

 To be successful in fund management in Hong Kong, you have to make sure to get your calendars in order.
 Generally, the year of assessment (YOA) in Hong Kong runs from 1 April to 31 March of the following year.

 As per standard practice on the first business day of April, the IRD issues profits tax returns.
 Companies must report the required information from the recently ended YOA and be supported by audited financial statements should it be needed.
-The tax return must be
+The tax return must be filed within one month from the date of issuance.
+For any delays in tax filing, penalties will be imposed.

-In order to minimise the exposure to double taxation of Hong Kong businesses and overseas companies doing business in the country, the government has signed a
+In order to minimise the exposure to double taxation of Hong Kong businesses and overseas companies doing business in the country, the government has signed a Double Tax Agreement (DTA) with its trading partners.
+This tax in Hong Kong is another item that fund managers in Hong Kong must know about.

 DTA is a bilateral agreement between two countries to bypass getting taxed on income and property in both countries.
 This agreement also reduces the chances of tax evasion and avoidance while fully explaining both parties’ taxing rights or jurisdiction.
 The DTA also has the purpose of fostering cooperation between Hong Kong and its trading partners, by providing additional incentives to overseas businesses to conduct business in Hong Kong and vice versa.